SooryaGeorge7/Dublin-Eats/README.md

 #### **Wireframes**

-Although care was taken to implement as much of the features as the wireframes created, some features had to be changed or adjusted due to complexity and time constraints.
+Although care was taken to implement as many of the features as the wireframes created, some features had to be changed or adjusted due to complexity and time constraints.

 <details><summary>Desktop</summary>